Im diesjährigen PAPi fragen wir:

 are particularly interested in what kind of art this research can evoke.

-PAPi is inspired by MAM, the now legendary meeting of Amerta practitioners, which the school hosted for a few years before it went on the road again and is now
+PAPi is inspired by MAM, the now legendary gathering of Amerta practitioners, which the School of Movement hosted for a few years before it went on the road again and is taking place in Ireland this year.
+With PAPi we want to emphasize exploring the artistic performative practice of Amerta Movement.

 Cost: 2 days €100 / 3 days €140 / 4 days €180

-Accommodation: €15-50 per night: tent, shared room, double room, single room.
+Accommodation: €15-50 per night: tent, dormitory, double / single room.

-Meals: approx. €30 per person per day, catering
+Meals: €33 per person per day, catering

 Information and registration: info@schule-der-bewegung.net